QMSTR/qmstr/doc/Installation.md

 Quartermaster build system uses a Makefile to implement the different steps required to build these modules in their specific ways.

+## Prerequisites

+Quartermaster leverages Protobuf & GRPC for the master - client communication.
+The `protoc` Protobuf  compiler needs to be installed and also th Go protobuf library and generator.
+The later can be installed with

+	> go get -u github.com/golang/protobuf/{proto,protoc-gen-go}

 ## Installing the clients

 The main entry point into the installation tasks for Quartermaster is